AlinaPotyseva/bio.tools/README.md

  * The `quality_check` function returns the quality of the sequence.
 It returns True if the average quality is less, then *quality_threshold*, else False.
 Inputed data consists of some parametrs:
    + the first on is `seq`, which consists of two strings: sequence and quality and it's type is tuple
    + the second one is `quality_threshold`, which is a threshold value of average quality for filtering, default value is 0
+ * The `check_dir` checks if directory fastq_filtrator_resuls exists.
+If it exists, the function returns True, else it creates the directory in the working directory and returns True.
+ * The `fasta_writing` creates a file with results of filtration.
+Inputed data consists of some parametrs:
+   + the first on is `out_data`, which is a dictionary of data after filtration
+   + the second one is `input_file`, which is the name of the inputted file.
+   + the third one is `output_filename`, which is the name of the outputted file, if `outputed_filename` is None then `outputed_filename = inputed_file`

 ###  bio_tools.py